1992 United States Senate election in Illinois

 The 1992 United States Senate election in Illinois was held on November 3, 1992.
 Incumbent Senator Alan J. Dixon decided to run for re-election a third term, but he was defeated in the Democratic primary by Carol Moseley Braun, who won the general election.
 Until 2022, this was the last time the same party won Illinois's Class 3 Senate seat in two or more consecutive elections.
 Primary elections took place on March 17, 1992.

-Braun, whose victory coincided with Bill Clinton's win in Illinois and the overall presidential election, made history in this election by becoming the first African American woman ever elected to the U.S. Senate, and also the first African American elected to the Senate as a Democrat.
+Braun, whose victory coincided with Bill Clinton's win in Illinois and the overall concurrent presidential election, made history in this election by becoming the first African American woman ever elected to the U.S. Senate, and also the first African American elected to the Senate as a Democrat.
 Braun was also both the first African American and the first woman elected to the U.S. Senate from the state of Illinois.
+In contrast, Dixon is the last elected incumbent Democratic senator to lose renomination in a primary as of 2026.
+(Note: In April 2009, after serving in the Senate as a Republican for 29 years, Senator Arlen Specter of Pennsylvania switched to the Democratic Party in anticipation of a difficult primary challenge in 2010.
+Specter ultimately lost to Joe Sestak in the Democratic primary on May 18.)

 Background

 The primaries and general elections coincided with those for other federal elections (president and House), as well as those for state offices.

 For the primaries, turnout was 35.20%, with 2,064,347 votes cast.
 For the general election, turnout was 74.84%, with 4,939,557 votes cast.